WTAT-TV: News operation

-This is the current look of the FOX 24 News set after leaving WCSC's studios.
+WTAT news set used after news production moved from WCSC to WCIV.

 In the early-1990s, Fox required most of its major market affiliates to add local newscasts or face disaffiliation.
 As a result, WTAT entered into a news share agreement with CBS affiliate WCSC-TV (channel 5, then owned by Crump Communications).
-The partnership resulted in a nightly half-hour prime time broadcast to debut on this station (currently titled The Fox 24 News at 10).
+The partnership resulted in a nightly half-hour prime time broadcast to debut on WTAT.

 That program was one of the first prime time newscasts in South Carolina along with fellow Fox affiliate WACH in Columbia which established a similar outsourcing arrangement with NBC affiliate WIS in that market several years later.
 Eventually, an hour-long extension of WCSC's weekday morning show was added to WTAT.
-Known as The Fox 24 News at 7, this was seen until 8 offering the area's only local alternative to the national morning broadcasts aired on the big three networks.
+Known as The Fox 24 News at 7, this newscast was seen until 8 a.m.

-WTAT's shows had no WCSC branding and originated from the CBS affiliate's studio (studio 2) on Charlie Hall Boulevard in Charleston's West Ashley section along Glenn McConnell Parkway.
-The music package and graphics scheme used on all newscasts can be seen on other Sinclair-owned television stations that operate their own in-house news departments.
-Although WTAT featured the majority of WCSC's on-air personnel, this station maintained a separate second news anchor on weeknights that also contributes to WCSC.
+WTAT's shows had no WCSC branding and originated from the CBS affiliate's studios on Charlie Hall Boulevard in Charleston's West Ashley section along Glenn McConnell Parkway.
+The music package and graphics scheme used on all newscasts could be seen on other Sinclair-owned television stations that operated their own in-house news departments.
+Although WTAT featured the majority of WCSC's on-air personnel, this station maintained a separate second news anchor on weeknights that also contributed to WCSC.
 This outlet was one of many company-owned stations (including WGME, WICS, WLOS, and KGAN along with others) that did not participate in the wider implementation of Sinclair's now-defunct, controversial News Central format.
 This centralized operation had national news segments, all weather forecasts, and some sports coverage based at company headquarters on Beaver Dam Road in Hunt Valley, Maryland that supplemented local content at most of Sinclair's in-house news departments.
 WTAT did air The Point (a one-minute conservative political commentary) that was also controversial and a requirement of all company-owned stations with newscasts until the series was discontinued in December 2006.